khusmann/interlacer/README.md

 #> 11,10,REFUSED
 ```

-As you can see, values are interlaced with three possible missing
+In this csv file, values are interlaced with three possible missing
 reasons: `REFUSED`, `OMITTED`, and `N/A`.

 With `readr`, loading these data would result in a data frame like this: